Whole House Audio

-After checking for stud locations and confirming there are no obstructions hidden behind the wall, position the cardboard template and trace along the inside edge.
+After checking for stud locations and confirming there are no obstructions hidden behind the wall, position the cardboard template (round template for ceiling speakers and rectangular template for inwall speakers) and trace along the inside edge.

 TIP: Check for obstructions before you cut the hole.
 Drill a small hole in the center of the area you plan to mount the speaker.
 Cut a piece of coathanger wire and bend it with a 90 degree angle.
 Insert the wire into the small hole and fish around to make sure that no pipes, studs, or other objects will get in the way.
 If you do find something, you can easily patch the small hole you drilled.
 Otherwise, cut the big hole with confidence!

 Cut along the traced line using a drywall saw or rotary drill.
 A utility knife will also work but is more difficult to control for beginners.